-Our Junior Section meets at the new Moray Sports Centre every Tuesday and Thursday from 6-7pm (except school holidays).
+Our Junior Section meets on a Monday 6-7pm at Elgin Academy top car park, Thursday 6-7pm at Elgin High School and Saturday morning, 10.30-11.30am.
+All training is displayed on the MRR Juniors closed Facebook group.
+You can request to join this group if your child wishes to attend training.
+Due to current COVID guidance, all juniors must sign up for training sessions via the FB group page.
 Juniors are welcome from 9 years upwards.
 Children can try out the club for a few sessions before they commit to joining.
-Parents are asked to email firstname.lastname@example.org in the first instance to make arrangements for their child to attend training.
+Parents are asked to email email@example.com in the first instance to make arrangements for their child to attend training and join the FB group.

 The emphasis of junior training is to improve the fitness of our young runners (or mini Yella’s as we like to call them!) and help build their stamina so they can naturally improve their running.
 We want all our young athletes to enjoy their running and enjoy coming to training.